-Users are advised to check the known issues and limitations (of FT9XX Toolchain) while building the ESD 4.10 project with FT9XX Toolchain.
+Users are advised to check the known issues and limitations (of FT9XX Toolchain) while building the ESD project with FT9XX Toolchain.
 The respective FT9XX Toolchain package version release note contains the list of known issues and limitations.

-For ESD 4.10, we recommend users to install FT9XX Tool Chain version 2.5.0 for the best results.
+For ESD, we recommend users to install FT9XX Tool Chain version 2.5.0 or later version for the best results.